Solar Panel Installation by SEAI-Registered Installers

 Indicative pricing — your actual quote will vary

 Solar PV pricing depends mostly on the system size and whether you add battery storage.
-The figures below are indicative Irish ranges including the SEAI grant deduction.
+The figures below are indicative Irish ranges including the SEAI grant deduction — your matched trader's itemised quote will reflect your roof, access, and the equipment specified.
+Larger systems cost more upfront but generate more, so the right size depends on your consumption, not just your budget.

 Why hire your solar pv installer through Jobiit